UTheCat/jumpvalley/notes.md

 Therefore, to see console output:
 Use the standard ```Console.WriteLine()```, and export the project to an exe with debugging symbols enabled.
 Then, run the resulting "console.exe" (preferably with a terminal)

+### Physics

+- Player's (their character's) gravity seems to be the same as a box with a mass of 0.01kg as of Jumpvalley v0.3.0